hortonolite/nexus-ansible/README.md

 The `nexus_backend_name` and `nexus_backend_port` parameters are used in Nginx configuration file to tell Nginx reverse proxy how to connect to its backend - Nexus.

 Use `nexus_host_port` to control which host port the Nexus container publishes without changing the container-side port.
 For example, setting `nexus_host_port: 8082` keeps the container listening on the `nexus_backend_port` value (default 8081) while exposing the service externally on port 8082.
+The Nexus data volume path can be tuned with `nexus_data_directory`, which defaults to `<nexus_docker_compose_location>/nexus-data` so you can relocate persistent storage if desired.

+Portainer CE can be deployed alongside Nexus to provide a web UI for managing the Docker host.
+Enable it by setting `portainer_enabled: true` in `ansible/group_vars/all.yml`.
+You can further customize the image via `portainer_image`, change the direct HTTPS listener with `portainer_host_port`, or adjust the data path with `portainer_data_directory`.
+When `portainer_use_nginx_proxy: false` (default), the Portainer container exposes its built-in HTTPS endpoint on `https://<host>:<portainer_host_port>` (default `9443`) and persists data under the configured directory.

+If you prefer to serve Portainer with a trusted certificate and friendly hostname (for example `docker.chnch.us` or `d.chnch.us`), set `portainer_use_nginx_proxy: true` and supply the desired names through `portainer_server_name` and `portainer_server_alias`.
+With those settings Nginx terminates TLS on port 443 using the same Let's Encrypt workflow as Nexus, proxies requests to Portainer over the internal HTTP port defined by `portainer_backend_port` (default `9000`), and the docker-compose deployment automatically includes the Portainer hostnames in the certificate request.
+Provide any additional hostnames as a YAML list in `portainer_server_alias` so each entry is added to the TLS Subject Alternative Name list.

 The `nexus_server_name` and `nexus_server_alias` parameters instruct Nginx to forward traffic for the specified hostnames to Nexus.
-You may specify as many `nexus_server_alias` names as you wish, or you may leave it empty or undefined.
+Populate `nexus_server_alias` with a YAML list when you need to advertise multiple additional hostnames, or leave it empty if you only use the primary name.

 The Nexus deployment Ansible role is able to execute a script which configures Nexus using its REST API.
 If you wish to use this feature, you may edit the `ansible/roles/install_nexus/templates/nexus-autoconfiguration.sh.j2` autoconfiguration script template and set `nexus_autoconfiguration: true` in `ansible/group_vars/all.yml` before you run the deployment.